Fast evaluation of Riemann theta functions in any dimension: Argument reduction and transformation formulas

 \begin{proof} As in the proof of~\cite[Lemma 15 p.\,45]{igusaThetaFunctions1972}, the loop of step~(\ref{step:smith-loop}) terminates because $\abs{\gamma}$ is divided by~$2$ or more each time through.
 At the beginning of step~\eqref{step:decompose-rec}, since~$\sigma$ is symplectic, we have

 (see e.g.~\cite[Lemma 14 p.\,45]{igusaThetaFunctions1972}), so~$\sigma'$ indeed satisfies the required properties.
-Finally, the matrices can be reorganized as claimed in step~\eqref{step:decompose-rec}, because throughout steps~\eqref{step:smith}--\eqref{step:hnf}, we multiply~$\sigma$ by matrices of the form~$\DiagSp$ and~$\TrigSp$ on the left, and by matrices of the form~$J_g$ and $\DiagSp$ on the right. \end{proof}
+Finally, the matrices can be reorganized as claimed in step~\eqref{step:decompose-rec}, because matrices of the form $\DiagSp(U)$ ``commute'' with both~$J_g$ (at the cost of changing~$U$) and~$\TrigSp(S)$ (at the cost of changing~$S$). \end{proof}

-It is very common that~$\gamma_1 = \ldots = \gamma_{g-1} = 1$ after step~\eqref{step:smith}: for instance, this happens whenever~$\det(\gamma)$ is nonzero and squarefree.
-Then after one pass in step~\eqref{step:smith-loop}, we have $\rank(\gamma) = 1$, so~$\sigma'$ is elementary.
-In this case, we obtain a decomposition of~$\sigma$ as a product of at most~6 elementary matrices, far less than what the Siegel reduction algorithm~\ref{algo:siegel-red} typically provides.
+It is quite common that~$\gamma_1 = \ldots = \gamma_{g-1} = 1$ after step~\eqref{step:smith}: for instance, this happens whenever~$\det(\gamma)$ is nonzero and squarefree.
+Then after one pass through step~\eqref{step:smith-loop}, $\rank(\gamma) = 1$, so~$\sigma'$ is elementary.
+In this case, we obtain a decomposition of~$\sigma$ as a product of at most~6 elementary matrices, which is less than what \cref{algo:siegel-red} typically provides.
+An interesting question would be to provide an upper bound on the length of the decomposition solely in terms of~$\abs{\sigma}$.

-\begin{rem} FLINT has a built-in function to compute Smith normal forms, but it does not provide the base change matrices that we need in step~(1).
-Instead, we obtain them by computing a sequence of Hermite normal forms with base change, with transpositions in between. \end{rem}